The 7 Best Benchtop Planers of 2025, Tested and Reviewed

 Price: ~$600 | Width: 13″ | Motor: 15 amp

-• Dual-speed gearbox: Switch between 96 CPI (cuts per inch) for fast stock removal and 179 CPI for furniture-quality finish
+• Dual-speed gearbox: Switch between 96 CPI for fast stock removal and 179 CPI for furniture-quality finish passes — most planers force you to choose one or the other

-• Automatic head lock: Locks the cutterhead and roller assembly when you stop adjusting, drastically reducing snipe
+• Automatic head lock: Locks the cutterhead and roller assembly when you stop adjusting — this is what drastically reduces snipe, and I wish more machines had it

 2. Makita 2012NB — Best Portable